Hillsong’s Masterclass in Communicating Moral Failures

 Some companies, whether faith-based or not, try to hide the moral failings (or any failings) of their leaders by attempting to keep all problems isolated internally.
 Often, this results in a sweep-it-under-the-rug approach and praying no one finds out, media or otherwise.
 This can even mean remaining tight-lipped to employees and those impacted.
 I have counseled executives and leaders on a variety of sensitive matters about reputation and issues management, along with crises that threaten the business’s future.
 I have heard everything from executives’ embarrassing actions and poor choices to criminal employee behavior, natural disasters and workplace accidents.
 The reality is, very few things will remain a secret and the more sensational those scenarios are, the greater the chance people will find out internally and externally—especially the broader public and media.

 Always remember, if you do not control your narrative, someone else will.
 That urgency is particularly heightened by crisis, or a highly visible and/or controversial scenario that is about to go public (or likely to become public).
 When that moment arises, and stuff metaphorically hits the fan, don’t stick your head in the sand!
 Be proactive, be factual and nip the problem in the bud.
 Your reputation, credibility and organizational livelihood are on the line.
 While there are some exceptions, “no comment” is never a good comment.
+Every church should have a plan for crisis communications and an experienced communicator to assist in strategic messaging.

 Carl Lentz, who was the lead pastor at Hillsong’s NYC location, is known for a celebrity following that included being a spiritual advisor to Justin Bieber.
-Abruptly firing any executive will get tongues wagging, and gossip, rumor and speculation will run rampant.
+Abruptly firing any executive will get tongues wagging, and gossip and speculation will run rampant.
 Hillsong understood this predicament and decided to set the record straight by swiftly communicating to congregants before anyone else could.

 Over the past few weeks, a series of events unfolded that ultimately led to Lentz’s dismissal, including previously unnamed “moral failures,” which Lentz subsequently admitted as being “unfaithful in his marriage” via Instagram.
-Hillsong’s Founder and Senior Pastor Brian Harrison issued an email to Hillsong NYC campus congregants on Nov.
-4. The email, obtained by Religion News Service, cited “leadership issues and breaches of trust, plus a recent revelation of moral failures” as the reason for Lentz’s firing, acknowledging that revealing more details “would not be appropriate.”
+Hillsong’s Founder and Senior Pastor Brian Houston issued an email to Hillsong NYC campus congregants on Nov.
+4, 2020.
+The email, obtained by Religion News Service, cited “leadership issues and breaches of trust, plus a recent revelation of moral failures” as the reason for Lentz’s firing, acknowledging that revealing more details “would not be appropriate.”

 A Nov.
 5 statement posted to Hillsong’s website provided further details, including these excerpts below.
 You can read the full statement here.